-Monferrato (Montferrat in English) is part of the Piedmont (‘Piemonte’) region of northwestern Italy.
+The Monferrato (Montferrat in English) region is located in Piedmont (‘Piemonte’), north-western Italy.
 It comprises roughly the modern provinces of Alessandria and Asti.
-Montferrat is one of the most important wine districts of Italy.
+Montferrato is among Italy’s most important wine districts.
 It also has a strong literary tradition, including the 18th century Asti-born poet and dramatist Vittorio Alfieri and the Alessandrian Umberto Eco.
 In 2014 Montferrato was declared a UNESCO World Heritage Site.

 Terroir: The Monferrato is extensive, comprising the series of hills in south-eastern Piedmont, bounded on one side by the curve of the Po between Chivasso and Casale Monferrato and on the other side by the provincial boundary between Asti and Cuneo.
 The Monferrato region is divided into three areas:

 Upper Monferrato: The upper Monferrato is on the border with Liguria.
 Among the major centres are Novi Ligure, Ovada and Acqui Terme (a spa town), each with important grape varieties in which red, white and sparkling wines are produced.
 Also worth a visit is Gavi with the famous Medieval Fort, and Ponzone, which, growing on the coast of a hill 25 km long, enjoys a beautiful panorama of the surrounding hills.

 Lower Monferrato: The lower, northern or Basso Monferrato includes several municipalities where, in addition to wines, grappa is also produced.
 The most important municipality is Asti, a beautiful medieval town, famous for the palio and truffles, rich in history and monuments.
 In this area are found the “infernot”, small caves dug under the houses, once used to store food and as a hangout.